fablabbcn/smartcitizen-docs/docs/Guides/data/Creating Interfaces.md

 might face the need to create their own page where the sensors’ data is updated on real time.
 Also, it is sometimes useful to trigger notifications on different services.

 This can help to look at data from different spots simultaneously and also to create a sense of community among the devices’ owners.
 This feature can be easily built using [Freeboards](http://freeboard.io/) or [Node-RED](http://nodered.org/), both online free visual tool that supports the creation of dashboards.
-Additionally, [Node-RED] can be used to create notifications on common services such as Twitter or Telegram.
+Additionally, Node-RED can also be used to create notifications on common services such as Twitter or Telegram.

 ### Node RED